We are now in the midst of that annual exercise in futility known as making New Year’s Resolutions.

 I would like to propose that, instead of making a list of resolutions, you make a list of decisions.

-If one of your decisions is to stop keeping yourself and your results small, either because you are not sure what to say in various situations, or how to say it, or because you are simply too nervous or scared to speak up in public, you can help me to fulfill my decision/resolution of being of inspired service to more people, simply by reaching out to me here.
+- Is one of your decisions to stop keeping yourself and your results small, either because you are not sure what to say in various situations, or how to put it across in a compelling manner, or because you are simply too nervous or scared to speak up in public?

-Wishing you every success in using the power of decision making to create your best year yet.
+Whatever you decide to accomplish this brave new year, here’s wishing you every success in using your decision making power to create your best year yet.